Class-incremental learning: survey and performance evaluation on image classification: Class-incremental learning

 \subsection{General class-incremental learning setup}

 Class-IL methods learn from a stream of data drawn from a non-stationary distribution.
 These methods should scale to a large number of tasks without excessive computational and memory growth.
-They aim to exploit knowledge from previous classes to improve learning of new ones (\emph{forward transfer}), as well as exploiting new data to improve performance on previous tasks (\emph{backward transfer})~\cite{lopez2017gradient}.
-Our investigation focuses on class-incremental learning scenarios in which the algorithm must learn a sequence of tasks (see Section~\ref{sec:trends} for discussion of task-free scenarios).
+They aim to exploit knowledge from previous classes to improve learning new ones (\emph{forward transfer}), as well as exploiting new data to improve performance on previous tasks (\emph{backward transfer})~\cite{lopez2017gradient}.
+Our investigation focuses on class-IL scenarios in which the algorithm must learn a sequence of tasks (see Section~\ref{sec:trends} for discussion of task-free scenarios).
 By \emph{task}, we refer to a set of classes disjoint from classes in other (previous or future) tasks.
-In each \emph{training session} the learner only has access to data from a single task.
-We optionally consider a small memory that can be used to store some exemplars form previous tasks.
-Tasks consist of a number of classes, and learners are allowed to process the training data of the current task multiple times during the training session.
-We do not consider the online learning setting used in some papers~\cite{lopez2017gradient} in which each data sample is only seen once.
+In each \emph{training session}, the learner only has access to data from a single task.
+We optionally consider a small memory that can be used to store some exemplars from previous tasks.
+Tasks consist of a number of classes, and learners are allowed to process the training data of the current task multiple times during the training session (also called the \emph{offline learning} setting).
+We do not consider the online learning setting used in some papers~\cite{lopez2017gradient, mai2021online} in which each data sample is only seen once.

 More formally, an incremental learning problem $\mathcal{T}$ consists of a sequence of $n$ tasks: